IsaacKhor/athena/README.md

 The project has four models

 * **Course** - Stores a single section for a course in a single semester.
 Can have any number of students, TAs, and instructors.
+* **Semester** - Stores a year and season (ie fall, spring, summer) of a semester, and some constants to display the semesters.
 * **Assignment** - Stores an assignment, associated with a course.
 * **Submission** - Stores a reference to a submission of an assignment.
 The actual submitted assignment will be stored on the filesystem.
 * **Grade** - Stores a grade for a submission.